maikszusevics/IT-Security-Support-Bootcamp/Software/Software.md

 - Commonly embedded in HTML.
 - Powers platforms like WordPress and content management systems.

+### Compiled vs Interpreted Languages

+Compiled languages are converted directly into machine code.
+- They tend to be faster and more efficient
+- More control over hardware aspects
+- C, C++, Erlang, Haskell, Rust, Go

+Interpreted languages run through a program line by line.

+- Interpreted languages were once significantly slower than compiled languages.
+Today the gap is much closer.
+- Examples of common interpreted languages are PHP, Ruby, Python, and JavaScript

 ## Website Development – House Analogy